blktheta/spotify-data/README.md

 ![DAG graph made with Lucid Chart](https://github.com/blktheta/spotify-image/blob/925acccfed0f728a93b6ab2613b7fa7721f509ce/images/dag-graph.png "Airflow DAG graph")

 # The Result
 The following infographics briefly reports on the data extracted hourly from the Spotify Web API, between 20230524 to 20230540.
-The report does not go indepth, it only functions to provide a shallow overview and at the same time showcase the data's potential if further analytic actions is taken.
+The report does not go in depth, it only functions to provide a shallow overview and at the same time showcase the data's potential if further analytic actions is taken.
 All graphics were made and are owned by BlkTheta.
 ![Spotify infographic made with Canva](https://github.com/blktheta/spotify-image/blob/15ea4176a3c5285950b64a08309a3afe7a25fd9b/images/case1.png "Spotify Study infographic")
 ![Spotify infographic made with Canva](https://github.com/blktheta/spotify-image/blob/15ea4176a3c5285950b64a08309a3afe7a25fd9b/images/case2.png "Spotify Study infographic")
 ![Spotify infographic made with Canva](https://github.com/blktheta/spotify-image/blob/15ea4176a3c5285950b64a08309a3afe7a25fd9b/images/case3.png "Spotify Study infographic")